 Why is the initial meeting at the University of Adelaide?

-The University of Adelaide is an internationally well-known university (ranked #114 world-wide).
-It has a strong track-record in fundamental sciences, such as mathematics and computer science.
-Furthermore, there has already been ongoing collaborations and the group has been supportive for several years.
-For example, Matt Sorell and Nick Falkner have mentored students at the C3S summer school every year.
-Also the efforts of their Australian students have significantly contributed to the success of ICR in Estonia.
+The University of Adelaide is an internationally well-known university (ranked #109 worldwide).
+It has a strong track record in fundamental sciences, such as mathematics and computer science.
+Furthermore, there have already been ongoing collaborations, and the group has been supportive for several years.
 In addition, Australia is located in the southern hemisphere, which makes January a nice period in the year.

 Why is the mid-term meeting at Tallinn University of Technology in Estonia?

-Estonia is a country that focuses on IT-innovation.
-With a fully digital government, numerous start-ups it is leading the field in many aspects.
+Estonia is a country that focuses on IT innovation.
+With a fully digital government and numerous start-ups, it leads the field in many aspects.
 The July meeting will also include an introduction to "e-Estonia".

-During the spring we will meet and discusses progress and questions arising from the work.
-This also includes discussions on topics such as 'how to conduct a literature review', 'research methodology', 'how to select a conference or journal', etc. It is also expected that the teams regularly catch-up with their remote colleagues over skype/hangout/etc.
+During the spring, we will meet and discusses progress and questions arising from the work.
+This also includes discussions on topics such as 'how to conduct a literature review', 'research methodology', 'how to select a conference or journal', etc. It is also expected that the teams regularly catch up with their remote colleagues over zoom/teams/meet/etc.

 Face-to-face project research workshop in Estonia.
-During that week we will also have a chance to visit Skype, e-Estonia Showroom, Mektory, NATO CCD COE, and other organizations aka "eEstonia DreamTour".
+During that week, we will also have a chance to visit e-Estonia Showroom, Mektory, NATO CCD COE, and other organizations, aka "eEstonia DreamTour".